Cheap drink deals in Toronto by day of the week

 Multi-Day

-- Sauce on the Danforth has 2oz house cocktails for only $6.19 before 6 p.m. and $5.75 tall boys seven days a week.
+- Sauce on the Danforth has 2 oz house cocktails for only $6.42 before 6 p.m. and $5.97 tall boys seven days a week.
+They also do $5.31 pints Monday to Friday.

-- Prohibiton has Jägermeister & JD Tennessee Honey shots for only $2.43 everyday.

 - Wide Open offers $15 pitchers and $5 mixed drinks all night every Friday and Saturday.
 They also have $5 Jim Beam shots seven days a week.